JoeyLee-22/RepoAutomations/README.md

 # Repository Automations
-Python and shell program to automate creating and deleting repositories(repos) and more
+Python and shell program to automate creating and deleting repositories(repos) and adding, committing, and pushing changes

 - - -